Minority85/bamazon/README.md

 ![Screenshot](/images/10.png)

-If the customer says yes to the peompt the whole process starts again with the new values.
+If the customer says yes to the prompt the whole process starts again with the new values.
 If the customer says no then the program ends.